Curdled (film): Home media

 Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on VHS in the US in 1997, with the film subsequently receiving a US LaserDisc release on March 4, 1998.
 In Australia, it was released on VHS in approximately late 1997, also via Buena Vista Home Entertainment.
 Buena Vista Home Entertainment released it on DVD in the US on March 2, 2004.
 The 2004 DVD includes an audio commentary with Reb Braddock and John Maass.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
 In 2011, Filmyard Holdings licensed the Miramax library to streaming site Netflix.
 This deal included Curdled, and ran for five years, eventually ending on June 1, 2016.

 In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
 In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
 Curdled is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
 Afterwards, Paramount began re-releasing many Miramax titles on home video, and on June 23, 2021, Paramount Japan released Curdled on Blu-ray in that country.
 Paramount licensed the film to US company Kino Lorber for a 4K restoration.
 Kino Lorber released this restored version on a 4K Ultra HD Blu-ray on July 29, 2025.
 This release included the 2004 commentary, in addition to featuring two new commentary tracks; one with Angela Jones and Braddock and Maass, and another with film historian Dwayne Epstein.
-It also includes an new interview with Jones.
+It also includes a new interview with Jones.